PeterMace/topmtg/README.md

 TopMTG is an application for Magic The Gathering players to build their own trading card decks.
-This project was created by Peter Mace as a Full Stack Capstone project for App Academy.
+This project was created by Peter Mace as a full stack capstone project for App Academy.

 Technologies Used: